terraform-provider-openstack/terraform-provider-openstack/website/docs/r/blockstorage_volume_v3.html.markdown

     omitted, the `region` argument of the provider is used.
 Changing this creates a new volume.

 * `size` - (Required) The size of the volume to create (in gigabytes).

-Note: updating size of an attached volume requires Cinder support for version 3.42, updating size of an attached volume on earlier versions creates new volume.
+* `enable_online_resize` - (Optional) When this option is set it allows extending attached volumes.
+Note: updating size of an attached volume requires Cinder support for version 3.42 and a compatible storage driver.

 * `availability_zone` - (Optional) The availability zone for the volume.
     Changing this creates a new volume.